edlangley/inventory-webapp/README.md

 	mysql> INSERT INTO admin_users (user_name,password) VALUES ('newadminuser','newpassword');
 	mysql> DELETE FROM admin_users WHERE user_name='bob';

+These MySQL operations could be done in say, PHPMyAdmin.
+If so, create the database first and make sure it is selected on the left hand sidebar, then import the .sql file.

 Lastly, the title of the site displayed on most pages can be changed by editing site_title.php.